 Key Providers: Nextiva, RingCentral, 8×8, Dialpad

-When call volumes surge, a smart Interactive Voice Response (IVR) system is your first line of defense.
-Far from the frustrating, robotic menus of the past, conversational IVRs use natural language processing (NLP) to understand a caller’s intent in their own words.
+When call volumes surge, a smart interactive voice response (IVR) system is your first line of defense.
+Far from the frustrating and rigid menus of the past, conversational IVRs use natural language processing (NLP) to understand a caller’s intent in their own words.

 Key Providers: Genesys, Nuance, Amazon Connect, Nextiva